rusty3699/ipo-listing-notifier/README.md

 # IPO Listing Monitoring Script
 This project automates monitoring IPO listings on [Link Intime](https://linkintime.co.in/initial_offer/).
 It tracks IPO stability and notifies users when new stable IPOs are detected.

+## Why I Made This Project

+We keep on checking the website multiple times, keep refreshing - the IPO can be seen and it disappears.
+The website shows it again and it disappears, no stability at all!
+This project aims to automate this tedious process by providing real-time monitoring and notifications.
+Just run the script, and you will get complete logs along with desktop notifications.
+For non-developers, I am planning to make a small website that shows the status of IPOs.

 ## Features

 - **Automated IPO Check**: The script checks the IPO listing page every 15 seconds.